Quantum-Accelerators/quacc/docs/src/user/basics.md

 If molecules are more your thing, let's consider another simple example.
 Here, we want to run a structure relaxation of a water molecule using the semi-empirical quantum mechanics method called [GFN2-xTB](https://doi.org/10.1021/acs.jctc.8b01176).
 This method is conveniently available in [tblite](https://github.com/tblite/tblite), which we will use here.
 The demonstration below shows how to run this calculation with Quacc.

-Note that for this example, you will need to install tblite, which can be done with `pip install quacc[tblite]`, as noted in the ["Calculator Setup"](../install/codes.md) section of the installation instructions.
+Note that for this example, you will need to install tblite, as noted in the ["Calculator Setup"](../install/codes.md) section of the installation instructions.

 ```python
 from ase.build import molecule